Text Compression

 Technology for reducing text data size.
 Algorithms like gzip, Brotli, and deflate are commonly used.

-Text compression is technology that reduces data size by exploiting redundancy in text data.
-On the web, algorithms like gzip, Brotli, and deflate are widely used for HTTP response compression.
+Text compression is a technology that reduces data size by exploiting redundancy in text data.
+On the web, algorithms like gzip, Brotli, and deflate are widely used to compress HTTP responses, significantly improving page load speeds.
+Text files have higher redundancy compared to images and videos, making compression particularly effective.

-gzip is the most widely adopted compression format, supported by virtually all browsers.
-Brotli, developed by Google, achieves 15-25% better compression ratios than gzip.
-Web performance optimization books cover compression effectiveness.
+gzip is the most widely adopted compression format, supported by virtually all browsers and servers.
+Brotli, released by Google in 2015, achieves 15-25% better compression ratios than gzip.
+Its advantage is especially pronounced for static content pre-compression.
+Zstandard (zstd), developed by Facebook, offers an excellent balance between compression speed and ratio.